 We often encounter physicians, generally orthopedic surgeons or neurosurgeons, who say that dizziness does not "come from the neck".
 Or in other words, these physicians state that cervical dizziness does not exist.
 We call this the "head in the sand defense" when we run into it in medicolegal matters.

 The purpose of this page is to gently remind these physicians and otherwise interested persons of the overwhelming data that proves that dizziness can come from the neck.

-Cervical vertigo can be due to neck artery compression.
+Cervical vertigo due to neck artery compression.

 Movie of vertebral artery compression (head is turned to the right, and there is compression of vertebral artery by a spur), video courtesy of Dr. Dario Yacovino.

 The vertebral arteries supply blood to the back of the brain, and traverse the cervical spine.
 The vertebral arteries can be pinched off in the neck when it turns.
 When the injury is severe, the artery may tear and "dissect".
 When the pinching off or blockage happens, dizziness, or worse (a stroke can result).
 (Cassidy et al, 2008; Kamouchi et al. 2003; Mann et al, 2001; Sakaguchi et al 2003, Smith et al, 2003; Vibert et al, 1993)